archerja/ntt/README.md

 * Override mode, for continuous, random play. (speed round)
 * Two team hide/show (with team naming and scoring).

+#### Note:
-> Note: Settings for number of clip seconds, team names and scores, filename for song directories, etc. can be changed in configuration file (ntt.ini).
+* Settings for number of clip seconds, team names and scores, music directory, etc. can be changed in configuration file (ntt.ini).

 ## Background